pymike00/tinychat/README.md

 # Run build commands
 pyinstaller build.spec

-# You should now have a new tinychat executable file in a newly created dist folder
+# You should now have a new NDA Reviewer executable file in a newly created dist folder
 ```

 ### Notes: